 - entering into the loan rehabilitation program

-Loan consolidation gets you out of default fast.
+Loan consolidation gets you out of student loan default fast.
 It takes less than 3 months for the loan consolidation process to complete.
 But when you consolidate, the collection fees and accrued interest are capitalized.
-Your loan balance could balloon as a result.
+Student loan interest capitalization causes your loan balance to balloon.

 Loan rehabilitation gets you out of default in about 9 months.
 To be 100% sure your tax refund won’t be offset, you would want to wait until you complete the loan rehabilitation program before you file your tax return.